hputnam/Coral_CNT/Notebook/cell-sorting-annexin-trial.md

 ## goals:
-- the goal of this trial is to establish cell sorting and staining protocols
+- the goal of this trial is to establish cell sorting and staining protocols with Annexin V
--

 ## protocol
 1. On 20220727, Lauren selected n=2 coral colonies (ID = 29, 30) from the CBLS Aquarium and transported them to the Roxbury Lab in small glass jars.

-2. Four fragments (two large, two small) were incubated for 24 hours at 26°C in either artificial sea water (n=4) or 2 uM hydrogen peroxide (n=4).
+2. Four fragments (two large, two small) were incubated for 24 hours at 26°C in either artificial sea water (n=4) or 2 uM hydrogen peroxide (n=4) in 2 mL of solution in a 24-well plate.
+Fragments from Coral ID 29 were used for control samples in ASW while Coral ID 30 fragments were treated with 2mM H2O2.

-3. On 20220728, Lauren and Sophie will follow the Annexin V staining protocol.
+3. On 20220728, corals in artificial seawater still had polyps out while corals incubated in hydrogen peroxide had visible tissue loss and tissue pooling in the well.
+The wells also appeared to have parts of the coral skeleton on the bottom of the well.

-4. Coral cells will be harvested with mechanical scraping by a toothbrush into Petri dishes filled with 1mL PBS.
+4. Coral cells were harvested from the corals incubated with seawater by mechanical scraping with a toothbrush.
+Cells were scraped into Petri dishes filled with 2mL PBS and then transfered into a 1.5mL Eppendorf tube.
+Coral cells from corals incubated with H2O2 were pipetted from wells as most of the tissue had sloughed off into the well.

+5. H2O2 treated coral cells were centrifuged at 3000rpm for 3 minutes and resuspended in 1mL PBS.

-5. Coral cells with symbionts/symbionts will be pelleted out via centrifugation for 5 minutes at 100 RCF.
+6. Coral cells with symbionts/symbionts from both treatments were be pelleted out via centrifugation for 10 minutes at 100 RCF.

+7. Coral cells in the supernatant were then transferred to a new, clean Eppendorf tube.

+8. Sophie used the Nexcelom Cellometer to record the cell density.
+The cell density for a 1.5mL fragment was about 2.73 x 10^6 cells per mL, which is about the cell density required for the Annexin V staining protocol.

-6. Sophie and Lauren will follow the Annexin V manufacturers staining protocol.
+9. Sophie and Lauren followed the Annexin V manufacturers staining protocol for all 1.5cm long fragments, but we were unable to see the Annexin stain for apotosis and did not continue imaging for the remainder of the samples.

-7. Sophie will train Lauren on the [Nexcelom Cellometer](https://github.com/hputnam/Coral_CNT/blob/main/Protocols/Nexcelom%20Cellometer%20protocol.md)

-Data can be found [here](https://docs.google.com/spreadsheets/d/1vY60uvgc90qz1uIv1rq8PuRnQ7wF_T4h9Cx1oxeLb7g/edit#gid=0)
+10. While we were unsuccessful in staining cells with Annexin V, we determined that a 1.5 cm long fragment is necessary for the cell density needed for the Annexin V staining protocol.
+The week of 20220801, Sophie and I will experiment with using the AOPI and Trypan blue stains as well as generate data for the color, PAM, and probe trial.